EST. 2018 · 196 REVIEWS IN THE VAULTGetting StartedAboutDisclaimerSearch ↗

 Keep in mind the shadows and lighting.

 You want to avoid anything that could make the white background appear yellow or cause shading anywhere around the shoe.
-Try for a clear shot from the front that accentuates the shoes and makes their color pop.

 Get a Model